fp7-netide/Engine/core/Readme.md

 - SLF4J for logging (provided by Karaf)

 ## How to deploy
-### Prerequisites
-- The core requires the Java NetIP library in your local Maven repository for a successful build.
-Therefore, go to the [libraries/netip/java](../lib/netip/java) directory and run `mvn clean install` before continuing.
-[Important note: The NetIP library should have the exact same location as it is now in the GitHub Engine repository: relative path to core/ is `../libraries/netip/java', otherwise compiling the core project afterwards will fail, because the pom.xml directly references it in that location]

 ### Core Deployment
 1. Clone the *master* branch of the repository to your machine.
 2. Go to the *core* directory and run `mvn clean install`.
 This will build the bundles and install them to your local Maven repository.